aditivn12/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 1. name: A name for the dev container.
 2. image: The docker image for Go.
-3. customizations.vscode.extensions: This is the custimatizations for VS Code in the Go language..
+3. customizations.vscode.extensions: This is the customizations for VS Code in the Go language..

 ### Step 4: "Hello COMP423" Program
 - Now that you are inside the container, make sure to create a new Go file: